Generic Name: methylphenidate hydrochloride

 Serious Cardiovascular Reactions

-Sudden death, stroke and myocardial infarction have occurred in adults treated with CNS stimulants at recommended doses.
-Sudden death has occurred in pediatric patients with structural cardiac abnormalities and other serious cardiac problems.
+Stroke and myocardial infarction have occurred in adults treated with CNS stimulants at recommended doses.
+Sudden death has occurred in children and adolescents with structural cardiac abnormalities and other serious cardiac problems, and in adults taking CNS stimulants at recommended doses for ADHD.
 Avoid use in patients with known structural cardiac abnormalities, cardiomyopathy, serious cardiac arrhythmias, coronary artery disease, or other serious cardiac problems.
 Further evaluate patients who develop exertional chest pain, unexplained syncope, or arrhythmias during treatment with Quillichew ER.

 Blood Pressure and Heart Rate Increases

 CNS stimulants cause an increase in blood pressure (mean increase approximately 2 to 4 mmHg) and heart rate (mean increase approximately 3 to 6 bpm).
 Individuals may have larger increases.
 Monitor all patients for hypertension and tachycardia.

 Exacerbation of Pre-Existing Psychosis

 CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.

 Induction of a Manic Episode in Patients with Bipolar Disorder

 CNS stimulants may induce a manic or mixed episode in patients.
 Prior to initiating treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, or depression).